top of page

 GFVC AFRICA COMMISSION STRUCTURE

-• President: Mr. Gcabo (-elected by the Assembly for a 5-year term)
+• President: Elected by the GFVC Africa Assembly for a 5-year term.

-• Senior Vice-President: Honorable Bani [(appointed for a 5-year term)
+• Senior Vice-President: Appointed by the GFVC Africa Assembly for a 5-year term.

 Supporting the Executive Leadership Team: